 If you’d like to read more interesting travel posts, check these out…

-- The Perpetual Tourist on Unwanted visitors and portfolio diversification
+- The Perpetual Tourist on queuing etiquette and cultural relativism

 - Notes from the Perpetual Tourist – Obsessive love and diminishing return

 - Brutally efficient habits of an ultra-frequent traveler

 - My 10 years as an ultra frequent traveler